How Long Does it Take to Become a Realtor in Nova Scotia? Your Complete 2026 Guide

 • Annual License Renewal: All licensees are required to renew their licences by June 30th every year

-• Continuing Professional Education (CPE): Licensees are required to take annual continuing professional education (CPE)
+• Continuing Professional Education (CPE): Licensees are required to take annual continuing professional education

 Career Advancement: